floragunncom/search-guard-helm/README.md

 kubectl port-forward --namespace default $POD_NAME 5601:5601
 ```

+## Random passwords and certificates
+Passwords for the admin users, the Kibana user, the Kibana server and the Kibana cookie are generated randomly on initial deployment.
+They are stored in a secret named `passwd-secret`.
+All TLS certificates including a Root CA are also generated randomly.
+You can find
+the root ca in a secret named `root-ca-secret`, the admin certificate in `admin-cert-secret` and the node certificates in `nodes-cert-secret`.
+Whenever a node pod restarts we create a new certificate and remove the old one from `nodes-cert-secret`.

 ## Modify the configuration

 * The nodes are initially automatically initialized and configured
 * To change the configuration
   * Edit `sg-helm/values.yaml` and run `helm upgrade`.
-The pods will be reconfigured or restarted if necceessary
+The pods will be reconfigured or restarted if necessary
   * or run `helm upgrade --values` or `helm upgrade --set`.
-The pods will be reconfigured or restarted if necceessary
+The pods will be reconfigured or restarted if necessary
-* Alternatively you can exec into the sgadmin pod and run low-level sgadmin commands:
+* Alternatively you can exec into the sgadmin pod and run low-level sgadmin commands (experts only):

+  WARNING(!): You currently can not update sg_internal_users.yml because of the random passwords.
+If you do this anyhow you may lock you out of the cluster.

   ```
-  $ kubectl exec -it exiled-moose-sg-elasticsearch-sgadmin-5969d44949-q6dt2 bash
+  $ kubectl exec -it sg-elk-sg-helm-sgadmin-555b5f7df-9sqrm bash
-  To use sgadmin run: /root/sgadmin/tools/sgadmin.sh <OPTIONS>
-  On K8s/Helm run: /root/sgadmin/tools/sgadmin.sh -h exiled-moose-sg-elasticsearch-discovery.default.svc -cd /root/sgconfig -icl -key /root/sgcerts/admin_cert_key.pem -cert /root/sgcerts/admin_cert.pem -cacert /root/sgcerts/ca_cert.pem -nhnv
+  [root@sg-elk-sg-helm-sgadmin-555b5f7df-9sqrm ~]# /root/sgadmin/tools/sgadmin.sh -h $DISCOVERY_SERVICE -si -icl -key /root/sgcerts/key.pem -cert /root/sgcerts/crt.pem -cacert /root/sgcerts/root-ca.pem
-    or run /root/sgadmin_update.sh
-    or run /root/sgadmin_generic.sh <OPTIONS>
   ```

-  In that case, refer to the documentation of `update_sgconfig_on_change` in `sg-helm/values.yaml` so that your changes will not be overriden accidentally.
+  In that case, refer to the documentation of `update_sgconfig_on_change` in `sg-helm/values.yaml` so that your changes will not be overridden accidentally.

-## WARNING: Internet-facing or production deployments

-If this chart is deployed internet-facing or in a production environment make sure that you remove every file in the `secrets/` folder.
-Normally the files in this folder are not checked in into source control.
-You keep them local or in an [other safe store](https://kubernetes.io/docs/concepts/configuration/secret/).

-Create you own certificates and keys using the [Offline TLS Tool](https://docs.search-guard.com/latest/offline-tls-tool#tls-tool) and also change
-the Kibana cookie and the Kibana server password.

-IMPORTANT: Set `allow_democertificates` to `false` in `sg-helm/values.yaml`

 ## Credits